ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

- schools,  or  district  superintendent of schools may transfer a [pupil] STUDENT who has not been determined to be a student with a disability as defined in section forty-four hundred one of this chapter, or a  student presumed  to  have  a  disability  for discipline purposes as defined in [paragraph g of] subdivision [three] SEVEN of this section from  regular classroom  instruction  to an appropriate educational setting in another school upon the written  recommendation  of  the  school  principal  and following  independent  review  thereof.
-For purposes of this section of the law, "involuntary transfer" does not include a transfer  made  by  a school  district as part of a plan to reduce racial imbalance within the
+ schools,  or  district  superintendent of schools may transfer a [pupil] STUDENT who has not been determined to be a student with a disability as defined in section forty-four hundred one of this chapter, or a  student
- S. 1040--A  19
+ S. 1040--B  19

- schools or as a change in school attendance zones or geographical bound- aries.
+ presumed  to  have  a  disability  for discipline purposes as defined in [paragraph g of] subdivision [three] SIX of this  section  from  regular classroom  instruction  to an appropriate educational setting in another school  upon  the  written  recommendation  of  the school principal and following independent review thereof.
+For purposes of  this  section  of the  law,  "involuntary  transfer" does not include a transfer made by a school district as part of a plan to reduce racial imbalance within  the schools or as a change in school attendance zones or geographical bound- aries.
   b.
 A  school principal may initiate a non-requested transfer where it